Shades of green: Kelly green

 Kelly green is an intense, pure green named after the common Irish family name, Kelly.
-It evokes the lush green Irish meadows and is also commonly associated with St. Patrick’s Day.
+It evokes the lush green Irish meadows and is also commonly associated with St. Patrick's Day.

 Kombu green

-The color kombu green, is displayed at right.

 The color kombu green is a representation of the color of kombu, edible kelp from the family Laminariaceae widely eaten in East Asia.

 The source of this color is the "Pantone Textile Paper eXtended (TPX)" color list, color #19-0417 TPX—Kombu Green.

 Laurel green

 Laurel green is a medium light hue of chartreuish gray similar to asparagus, but lighter.

 The first recorded use of laurel green as a name of a color in the English language was in 1705.

 Mantis

-Mantis is a color that is a representation of the color of a praying mantis.
+Mantis green represents the green color of certain grass-dwelling species of praying mantis.

 The first use of mantis as a color name in English was when it was included as one of the colors on the Xona.com color list, promulgated in 2001.